Linuxfabrik/lfops/roles/duplicity/README.rst

 duplicity__public_master_long_keyid
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The long keyid of the master GPG key.
-Obtain using ``gpg --list-secret-keys --keyid-format=long``.
+The long key ID of the master GPG key.
+Obtain it using ``gpg --list-secret-keys --keyid-format=long``.

 Example: